joaomelo/hot-collection/README.md

       // config data
     });

-    const firestoreDb = fireapp.firestore();
+    const db = fireapp.firestore();
-    itemsCol = new HotCollection(firestoreDb, 'items')
+    itemsCol = new HotCollection(db, 'items')

-`ItemCol` will now expose features for reading and writing data in the Firestore `items` collection.
+The `itemsCol` will now expose features for reading and writing data in the Firestore corresponding `items` collection.

 ## Mocking the Database

-The HotCollection constructor also accepts a string instead of the Firestore reference as it's first argument.
-That will make the HotCollection instance use an internal very simple database.
-You do it like that:
+The HotCollection constructor also accepts a string instead of the Firestore reference as first argument.
+That will make the HotCollection instance use a very simple internal database.
+Like that:

     const foo = new HotCollection('mock', 'foo')
     const bar = new HotCollection('mock', 'bar')

-On those cases, all data will be stored in-memory and erased even between page reloads.
+In those cases, all data will be stored in memory and erased even between page reloads.

 This is useful for prototyping apps and experimenting with the package.

 ## Reading Data

-Every update in the Firestore collection will trigger a HotCollection object to sync the corresponding data.
-The following sections will explain how to read that data inside you app.
+Every Firestore collection update triggers the HotCollection object to sync corresponding data.
+The following sections explain how to read that data.

 ### Items Property

-The `items` property is an array with all the collection documents stored as javascript objects.
-Bellow we show the name field values inside an employee collection using the items property.
+The `items` property is an array with all collection documents stored as javascript objects.
+Bellow, we show in the browser the name field values inside an employee collection using the items property.

     import HotCollection from "@joaomelo/hot-collection";
     import { firebaseDb } from "./firebase-init";